StrikeCast

 Thunderstorm season near Long Beach

-Long Beach sits in California, which averages about 10 thunderstorm days a yearbelow the US average of 25.
+Lightning near Long Beach follows California's pattern of about 10 thunderstorm days a year, below the national average of 25.
 Lightning near Long Beach is most frequent July–September.

 CA thunderstorm days/yr